ebabel-games/ebabel-games/README.md

 When running `npm run build` the source will be minified into [public/index.html](public/index.html)

 ### Run locally during development
+Running locally will both build with `npm run build` and start a local server.

 ```
 npm start
 ```